Ever walk into a room and forget why you were there?

 - Are your doors beautiful?
 Do they look inviting and work perfectly?
 Do they open completely?
 Make sure yours do.

 - From any door, what we see speaks a language of metaphor to our subconscious, and drives our behavior.
 If you see a beautiful view, if your eye is led around to uplifting elements, you are on the right track!
 If not, clear anything that is clutter and anything that takes your energy down.
+(Find out how to design for the body’s response to space: sign up here)

 - Make it obvious.
 A home or door that is hard to find, a walkway that is in disrepair or overgrown by plants, hidden street number or not-well-lighted doorway all signal that we are unavailable for the goodness in our lives.